Sign Up TODAY for our FREE monthly Newsletter Sign me up >

 Letters can be found on the Citizens Advice website - Use Search box (separate websites for England, Scotland, Wales and Northern Ireland)

-IPSEA provide 11 model letters to different situations parents may encounter with their local authority.
+IPSEA provide a number of model letters to different situations parents may encounter with their local authority.

 The model letters can be accessed through the “What you need to know” section